ChaosNyaruko/ondict/README.md

 # Features
-- [x] basic parsing from Longman online dictionary
+- [x] Basic parsing from Longman online dictionary.
-- [x] do HTTP req instead of parsing a static html file
+- [x] Do HTTP req instead of parsing a static html file.
-- [x] integrated with (n)vim
+- [x] Integrated with (n)vim.
-- [x] hyphen-connected for phrases, and "space separated" queries.
+- [x] Hyphen-connected for phrases, and "space separated" queries.
-- [x] take input from stdin
+- [x] Take input from stdin.
-- [x] work as a server (to cache something)
+- [x] Work as a server (to cache something).
-- [x] cache and save/restore stuff, in pure text
+- [x] Cache and save/restore stuff, in pure text.
-- [x] a real "auto" mode
+- [x] A real "auto" mode.
-- [x] kill the server with a timeout
+- [x] Kill the server with a timeout.
-- [ ] a system for reviewing, e.g. simple ANKI?
+- [ ] A system for reviewing, e.g. simple ANKI?
-- [ ] more information such as collocations/corpus/...
+- [ ] More information such as collocations/corpus/.....
-- [x] format: basic colors
+- [x] Format: basic colors.
-- [ ] format: indents
+- [ ] Format: indents and blank lines.
-- [ ] a simple TUI using https://github.com/charmbracelet/bubbletea ?
+- [ ] Serve on a TCP connection and can query from a "real" remote server, rather than local UDS.
 ---
-- [ ] Other dict parsing engines if I have the motivation?
+- [ ] ~Other dict parsing engines if I have the motivation?~
-- [ ] offline support?
+- [ ] ~offline support?
 Not going to do that recently...
-I just use it myself.
-Refer to https://github.com/binhetech/mdict-parser https://github.com/zhansliu/writemdict https://github.com/ninja33/ODH/
+I just use it myself.~
+- [ ] ~Vim version~
-- [ ] Vim(not neovim) plugin version
+- [ ] a simple TUI using https://github.com/charmbracelet/bubbletea ?